bibz/dotfiles/README.md

        git clone https://github.com/lukechilds/zsh-nvm.git ~/git/github.com/lukechilds/zsh-nvm```
   - Initialise `nvm` by calling it for the first time: ```nvm```
   - Install (globally) the Node.js software you need

-### Installing the configuration files

-1. Clone this repository, in e.g. `~/.config/dotfiles`.
-2. Change directory and `stow` each and every program you want to configure, e.g. `stow zsh`.